-From there we take you on a 1,100 year journey looking at how coins were first produced, the involvement of Sir Isaac Newton as Master of The Mint, the commemorative medal produced for Queen Elizabeth I, and how The Royal Mint moved from the Tower of London to Tower Hill, and finally to Llantrisant where it resides today.
+From there we take you on a journey through the ages, looking at how coins were first produced, the involvement of Sir Isaac Newton as Master of the Mint, the commemorative medal produced for Elizabeth I, and how The Royal Mint moved from the Tower of London to Tower Hill before moving to Llantrisant where it resides today.

-Take a look at its incredible history along with how The Royal Mint has become the world’s leading export mint, often producing coins for 60 or more different countries each year.
+Take a look at its incredible history along with how The Royal Mint has become the world’s leading export mint, often producing coins for more than 30 different countries each year.
 This also included branch mints across the globe in countries such as Australia, South Africa and India.

-Coins are valuable historical artefacts that can illuminate the economics and technology, the art and politics, the religion and ceremonies of a people.
+Coins are valuable historical artefacts that can illuminate the personality of a nation, focusing on art and religion to the technology and politics of the time.

-How a nation chooses to represent itself on its coinage is testimony to what it values and is a window into the era in which it was made.
+How a country chooses to represent itself on its coinage is testimony to what it values and is a window into the era in which it was made.

-The coins produced by the Royal Mint therefore can offer important insights into the history not only of the United Kingdom but also, to a greater or lesser extent, of most other countries in the world.
+The coins produced by The Royal Mint offer important insights into not only the UK’s history not but also that of many other countries around the world.

-In addition to these medals, The Royal Mint has been responsible for producing official government seals since the early twentieth century, including the Great Seal of the Realm, one of the highest symbols of the monarch’s authority.
+In addition to these medals, The Royal Mint has also been responsible for producing official government seals since the early twentieth century, including the Great Seal of the Realm – one of the highest symbols of the monarch’s authority.